Life Stages of a Cat

 Leave the TV on for your dog when you go out.
 The lights and noises can be comforting and make your dog feel a little less lonely.
 The nature channel is a good choice if your dog enjoys watching other animals.
 Putting the radio on a soothing station can also be helpful if you don’t want the TV on all day.

 Veterinarians and certified applied animal behaviorists are great resources to help with separation anxiety in dogs.
 They can help with desensitization or recommend other behavioral techniques to solve the issue.
-Medications that treat depression or reduce anxiety can also be helpful although they’re typically reserved for more severe cases and should be combined with behavior modification techniques.
-These kinds of medications along with other treatments for separation anxiety can be covered by an ASPCA Pet Health Insurance plan.
+Medications that treat depression or reduce anxiety can also be helpful, although they’re typically reserved for more severe cases and should be combined with behavior modification techniques.

 Managing the costs associated with an issue like separation anxiety might not be something you considered when you brought your dog or cat home.
-There can be expenses for medications and treatments, which an ASPCA Pet Health Insurance plan can cover, as well as money needed for things like replacing the couch cushions your dog chewed up while feeling anxious.
+There can be expenses for medications and treatments, as well as money needed for things like replacing the couch cushions your dog chewed up while feeling anxious.
 Read more about the hidden costs of pet parenting.